anyoptimization/pymoo/docs/source/operators/repair.md

 \end{eqnarray}

-A simple GA will have some infeasible evaluations in the beginning and then concentrate on the infeasible space.
+A simple GA will have some infeasible evaluations in the beginning and then concentrate on the feasible space.

 ```{code-cell} ipython3
 from pymoo.operators.crossover.hux import HUX